Planning and Development in Pickering

 Has there been any evaluation/analysis/study about how traffic will be impacted by the densification?
 Is there a transit plan (including to make it to more walkable) accommodate densification, specially along Kingston, Baily and Liverpool?
 If so, where can I find it?

-Natkeeran asked about 2 years ago
+Natkeeran asked almost 3 years ago

 Hi Natkeeran,